CMDR-Squedie/EDConstrDepot/README.md

 Use the popup menu (right mouse button) to select specific construction depot or change some options.
 You can use **Add Construction Info** command to enter your own short text about each construction (eg. there is no construction type in journal, use this command if you need it).

+Commodity markets are only updated if you actually visit them (merely docking is not sufficient).
+The FC commodity market is a bit bugged in E:D as of now so you may have to visit it twice to update properly.

 You can also manage all your visited markets and constructions in one place using the **Manage All** command.
 This tool lets you filter data, quickly set active market or construction, ignore/forget selected markets etc.

 To temporarily turn the transparency off, double-click the title bar or choose the **Backdrop** command.